sahandevs/JumpKingPlus/_posts/2021-08-03-transparency.md

 ## Who's behind JumpKingPlus?

 My name is **Phoenixx19** (or Andrea).<br>
-I am the main JumpKingPlus developer, repository and website creator.
+I am the founder and main JumpKingPlus developer, repository and website creator.
 Also one of the owners of the [__official JumpKingPlus' YouTube channel__](https://youtube.com/channel/UCPanZmDtq5azWY_OY9XKD5w).
 You can contact me through these following links:
 - **Phoenixx19#0001** on Discord (add me for more inquiries about JumpKingPlus or about me)
 - [**@phxx19**](https://www.twitter.com/phxx19) on Twitter
 - [**Phoenixx19**](https://github.com/Phoenixx19) on Github

 <hr>